TerraSpatial/Segfix/README.md

 keeps its real, georeferenced coordinates byte for byte.

-If you keep the original coordinates, the cloud loads with that lost precision, and segfix skips the dense-cloud check below: a spacing measured on coordinates rounded to half a metre would be meaningless, so it won't offer to downsample.
+If you keep the original coordinates, the cloud loads with that lost precision, and Segfix skips the dense-cloud check below: a spacing measured on coordinates rounded to half a metre would be meaningless, so it won't offer to downsample.

 ### Dense clouds

-On load segfix measures the cloud's typical point spacing.
+On load Segfix measures the cloud's typical point spacing.
 If points are closer than **2 cm** it offers to downsample for the session, one point per voxel (3 cm by default, editable in the prompt), which is plenty to see and re-label a tree but a fraction of the points to draw and lasso.
 The prompt shows what the size